madwork/validates_duplicity_of/README.md

 ## Usage

 Use method `validates_duplicity_of` with attribute in your Rails model.
 Scope is optional.
+Default callback is `before_save`.

-	class Post
+	class Post < ActiveRecord::Base
 	  validates_duplicity_of :name, scope: :user_id
 	end